Electricity in France

 Even though tariffs may be fixed for a specific period that does not oblige a customer signing up to such a contract to remain with the supplier for this period; the obligation of a fixed price only commits the supplier.

-You can find more information about alternative suppliers and their tariffs at comparative prices.
+You can find more information about alternative suppliers and their tariffs at Which Electricity Supplier?.

-The French energy ombudsman has expressed concern at consumer complaints about the sales methods employed by secondary energy suppliers, which you can read about in our article Abusive Canvassing by French Energy Suppliers.
+The French energy ombudsman has expressed concern at consumer complaints about the sales methods employed by secondary energy suppliers, which you can read about in our article Abusive Canvassing by French Energy Suppliers, a point also covered in the piece above.

 Next: Complaints Procedures